 Each instance of this field on the Columns shelf represents another column of the table.

-A simple example could be you want to see a table with Sales and Profit but with the Profit column coloured by whether it made a profit or a loss and no colour within the Sales column.
-(I know this could also be done using Measure Names / Measure Values and Use Separate Legends – but what if you wanted to colour Profit by YoY Change instead, for example?)
+A simple example could be you want to see a table with Sales and Profit but with the Profit column coloured by whether it made a profit or a loss, and no colour within the Sales column.
+(There is an alternative way to do simple conditional formatting in Tableau – but what if you wanted to colour Profit by YoY Change instead, for example?)

 To begin, using a Superstore data source, put 2 Placeholder field pills on Columns.